Summary of the current crisis

 In early 2022, 70 Aurovilians took part in an unprecedented collective visioning experiment: “Dreamweaving the Auroville Crown”.
 With the goal of envisioning a conscious and ecological development of the Crown way, these architects, town planners, multidisciplinary experts, focus groups, and randomly selected residents came together to advance Auroville’s collaborative urban design process.
 The Dreamweaving process has been praised by many experts, including the esteemed late BV Doshi, the Pritzker prize-winning architect and former Governing Board member, as an innovative way forward to co-create sustainable and functional plans.
 Auroville residents and many others see Dreamweaving as a positive and constructive solution during a time of conflict, a participatory process to evolve Auroville’s development.

 In March 2023, duly selected representatives of the Residents’ Assembly proposed participative processes to underpin the ‘Detailed Development Plans’ required for city development, drawing from Auroville’s experience with the Dreamweaving.
-Since then, preliminary meetings with different stakeholders have taken place, and funding has been received.
-Residents and their representatives are committed to developing the city of Auroville in a participative and sustainable way, based on and further nurturing the ideals of Auroville.
+Since then, preliminary meetings with different stakeholders have taken place, but the process was again blocked by the AVFO and their allies.
+Residents and their representatives remain committed to developing the city of Auroville in a participative and sustainable way, based on and further nurturing the ideals of Auroville, despite the current administration’s rejection of community-led planning approaches.

 A table discussion at the 'Dreamweaving the Crown' event, February 2022.